SendGrid and Nuxt 3 Integration for Email Delivery

 Command Description

-defineComponent Used in Vue.js to define a new component, encapsulating methods, data, and other properties.
+defineComponent Used to define a new component in Vue.js, encapsulating data, methods, and additional properties.

-axios.post Sends asynchronous HTTP POST request to submit data (such as email content) to specified URL, commonly used to interact with APIs.
+axios.post Sends an asynchronous HTTP POST request, which is frequently used to communicate with APIs, to submit data (such email content) to a specified URL.

-router.post Defines a route handler in Express.js where POST requests to a specific path are handled by the provided function.
+router.post Specifies a route handler in Express.js that allows the supplied function to handle POST requests to a given location.

-module.exports Exposes the router for use in other parts of the Node.js application, facilitating modular architecture.
+module.exports Makes the router available for usage in other Node.js applications, enabling modular design.

-Explaining Email Integration in Vue.js and Nuxt with SendGrid
+Describe Email Integration Using SendGrid in Vue.js and Nuxt

-Email Dispatch Fix in Vue.js Using SendGrid API
+Email Dispatch Fix with SendGrid API in Vue.js

 import { defineComponent } from 'vue';